kyma-project/kyma/docs/backup/04-01-install-velero.md

 ---
 title: Install Velero
-type: Details
+type: Installation
 ---
 Install and configure [Velero](https://github.com/heptio/velero/) to back up and restore your Kyma cluster.

-## Velero setup

-To successfully set up Velero, provide a supported storage location and credentials to access it.
+To successfully set up Velero, you must define a supported storage location and credentials to access it.

 >**NOTE**: Currently, you can install Velero on GCP and Azure.
 AWS is not supported.

-Follow the instructions below:
+Follow the instructions to set up Velero:

-1. Enable Velero components in the Kyma Installer configuration file.
-To do that follow [this guide](/root/kyma/#configuration-custom-component-installation).<br/>
+1. [Enable](/root/kyma/#configuration-custom-component-installation) Velero components in the Kyma Installer configuration file:
-    Add the following components:

     ```yaml
     - name: "velero-essentials"
       namespace: "kyma-backup"